darkmedo20/ransomware/README.md

 Fernet module should be installed.

-to run the script make sure you have the decrypt.py file cloned because all of your files in the current directory will be encrypted. send it to your victim now !!
+to run the script make sure you have the decrypt.py file cloned because all of your files in the current directory will be encrypted. send it to your victim now !!.

+you can edit the secret phrase in the decrypt.py file.